hdShang/arxiv-daily/docs/cs-CV/2025-08-05/papers/250803356v2-fedpromo-federated-lightweight-proxy-models-at-the-edge-bring-new-do.md

 ---
 layout: default
-title: FedPromo: Federated Lightweight Proxy Models at the Edge Bring New Domains to Foundation Models
+title: "FedPromo: Federated Lightweight Proxy Models at the Edge Bring New Domains to Foundation Models"
 ---

 # FedPromo: Federated Lightweight Proxy Models at the Edge Bring New Domains to Foundation Models